LakshmiRadhakrishnan09/AWS-Security-Specialist/ELB.md

 Access Logs - Optional feature.
 Elastic Load Balancing captures the logs and stores them in the Amazon S3 bucket that you specify as compressed files.
 You can disable access logs at any time.
 Each log contains information such as the time the request was received, the client's IP address, latencies, request paths, and server responses.

-Elastic Load Balancing logs requests sent to the load balancer, including requests that never made it to the targets.
-For example, if a client sends a malformed request, or there are no healthy targets to respond to the request, the request is still logged.
+Elastic Load Balancing access logs requests sent to the load balancer, **including requests that never made it to the targets.** For example, if a client sends a malformed request, or there are no healthy targets to respond to the request, the request is still logged.
 Elastic Load Balancing does not log health check requests.

 When the load balancer receives a request from a client, it adds or updates the X-Amzn-Trace-Id header before sending the request to the target.